Tuesday, September 16, 2014 at 7:49 AM

 Frankly, anyone tuning in to his nationally televised memorial service could have been forgiven for thinking that Michael actually belongs in the pantheon of young civil rights martyrs, alongside Emmett Till and James Earl Chaney.

 That lesson, of course, is that distrust of the police, no matter how warranted, does not give anyone the right to resist arrest or engage in visceral confrontations with the police.
 Sadly, Michael learned this lesson the most tragic way.
 But nobody can deny that he would still be alive if he had not resisted arrest – complete with blows that reportedly landed the arresting officer in hospital.

-(Incidentally, what do you suppose Rev. Sharpton and others would be saying if he had wrested away Officer Darren Wilson’s gun, as he was allegedly trying to do, and shot him dead…?)
+(Incidentally, what do you suppose Rev. Sharpton and others would be saying if he had wrested Officer Darren Wilson’s gun from him, as Michael was allegedly trying to do, and shot him dead…?)

 In any event, I fear that the lesson most young Black men are learning from this tragedy is that they can resist arrest – so long as they shout the newfangled slogan, “hands up, don’t shoot” while doing so, or after failing to get the upper-hand.
 Clearly, this will only lead to more of them ending up like Michael.

 Which is why it cannot be overstated that, instead of doublespeak that would make him a saint, those eulogizing Michael would’ve honored his death far more by admonishing young Black men against the deadly hazards of resisting arrest and defying authority … merely as a misguided badge of honor or rite of passage.